 Requisite: At least one POSC course (200 level or above).

 Limited to 18 students.
 Omitted 2022-23.
 Professor Corrales.2021-22: Not offered

 Independent reading course.

-One full course.
-This course is open only to seniors majors who have been accepted in the Political Science Honors program and have departmental approval.
+A double credit course with department approval.
+This course is only open to seniors majors who have been accepted in the Political Science Honors program and have departmental approval.

 Fall semester.
 The Department.2021-22: Offered in Fall 2021